Dogue De Bordeaux Breed Summary

 Gentle, Adoring, Friendly, Dominant and Intelligent

-They are very unique appearance with their large heads but are also built to be extremely agile and have huge amounts of stamina.
-They are more than capable of jumping over fences and can get a lot of height behind themselves!
+They have a very unique appearance with their large heads but are also built to be extremely agile and have huge amounts of stamina.
+They are more than capable of jumping over fences and can get a lot of height!
 They are becoming an increasingly popular breed both here in the UK and across the rest of the world!

 Fun Fact: Make sure you've got a mop ready because these guys are very drooly and dribble a lot!

 |Height (at the withers)||Males 60cm – 69cm, Females 58cm – 66cm|